-I am pretty sure by now you must have understood why PHP is important for WordPress but what you might not know is why it needs an update?
-Think of PHP as the core that not just pulls data from the database but also wraps it in HTML and then delivers it as a finished site to the visitor’s browser.
+I am pretty sure by now you must have understood why PHP is important for WordPress but what you might not know is why it needs an update.
+Think of PHP as the core that not only pulls data from the database but also wraps it in HTML and then delivers it as a finished site to the visitor’s browser.

 1. Updation leads to improvements

-2. Best one is always yet to come
+2. The best one is always yet to come

 WordPress and PHP have this one thing in common.
-And none of this is to say, that they both don’t have any room for improvement but still they keep on producing new benchmarks like never before.
-And all this is done as twice as fast as its predecessor.
+None of this is to say, that they both don’t have any room for improvement but still they keep on producing new benchmarks like never before.
+And all this is done twice as fast as its predecessor.

 3. Older versions are no longer supported

-Older PHP versions is running out.
-Active support for version 5.6 ended early 2017.
+Older PHP versions are running out.
+Active support for version 5.6 ended in early 2017.
 Safety assistance will be received only by the end of 2018.
 However, these are just cliff notes but you might find much information regarding WordPress and PHP.

-Other reasons can be improved functionality, ease of use, cost-efficient, scalability, versatility, fast, security.
+Other reasons can be improved functionality, ease of use, cost-efficiency, scalability, versatility, fast, and security.

 How to Upgrade PHP Safely?